code4fukui/Nor/README.md

 endif
 ```

-To execute a process when the condition is true and a different process when the condition is false, use "else" as follows.
+To execute a process when the condition is not 0 and a different process when the condition is 0, use "else" as follows.

 ```
 if <condition>